jasonish/docker-suricata/README.md

 ## Docker Tags (Suricata Versions)

-- master: The latest code from the git master branch.
+- master: The latest code from the git master branch
-- latest: The latest release version (currently 6.0)
+- latest: The latest release version (currently 7.0)
+- 7.0: The latest 7.0 patch release
-- 6.0: The latest 6.0 patch release.
+- 6.0: The latest 6.0 patch release

 Specific version tags also exist for versions 4.1.5 and newer.

 Examples:

     docker pull jasonish/suricata:latest
-    docker pull jasonish/suricata:6.0.9
+    docker pull jasonish/suricata:6.0.15

-The images are rebuilt and pushed to Docker Hub daily to ensure they are using the most up to date packages of the base OS, and in the case of the `master` tag, to use the latest Suricata code for the git master branch.

 Tags without an architecture like `amd64` or `arm64v8` are multi-architecture image manifests.
 For the most part Docker will do the right thing, however if